sivanesh-dsp/LAN-Chat-Server/README.md

 This Project can be used for chatting in Local Area Network Also this is my college project
+I am currently working on this projest to integrate OTP authentication login

 Run `main.py` to chat with you LAN users